playSgappy/playSgappy.github.io/src/content/posts/guide/index.md

 ---
 title: Simple Guides for Fuwari
 published: 2024-04-01
-description: "How to use this blog template."
+description: How to use this blog template.
-image: "./cover.jpeg"
+image: ./cover.jpeg
-tags: ["Fuwari", "Blogging", "Customization"]
+tags:
+  - Example
 category: Guides
 draft: false
 ---